CaNOE Conference 2016 | June 7–12

 Annual General Meeting (AGM), June 11

 An important part of this conference is CaNOE’s Annual General Meeting.
-Here we will review the goals, vision, and direction of CaNOE with the Board of Directors and General Members.
-We will also be voting in new Directors to the Board for the 2016-2017 year.
-This is your chance to lend your talents, voice your opinions, and help CaNOE grow as an organization.
+Here we reviewed the goals, vision, and direction of CaNOE with the Board of Directors and General Members.
+We also voted in new Directors to the Board for the 2016-2017 year.

 If you are interested in running for the CaNOE Board of directors, send an email to email@example.com.